The Complete

 Responding Skillfully and Preventing Retraumatization

-Trauma-Sensitive Mindfulness: The Introductory Guide to Recognizing Trauma, Responding Skillfully, and Preventing Retraumatization provides a path to gaining a foundational competence when it comes to mindfulness and trauma.
+Trauma-Sensitive Mindfulness: The Introductory Guide to Recognizing Trauma, Responding Skillfully, and Preventing Retraumatization offers a clear path toward mastering the foundational skills required to integrate mindfulness with trauma-informed care.

-In a relatively short amount of time, you’ll learn how to support people who are struggling with trauma in mindfulness work.
-Whether you’re working as an individual coach, therapist, or as a mindfulness teacher, you’ll be able to seamlessly apply what you learn to your particular context.
+In a relatively short time, you’ll gain the expertise to support individuals navigating trauma within mindfulness practices.
+Whether you’re a coach, therapist, or mindfulness teacher, you’ll leave with the ability to apply trauma-sensitive techniques directly to your work.

-Through lecture, case study, experiential practice, and pre-recorded Q&A sessions, you will leave this introductory Trauma-Sensitive Mindfulness course:
+Through a mix of lecture, case studies, experiential exercises, and pre-recorded Q&A sessions, you’ll complete this introductory Trauma-Sensitive Mindfulness course with:

-- Prepared to identify symptoms of traumatic stress and tailor mindfulness practices in a trauma-sensitive way
+• The ability to identify signs of traumatic stress and adapt mindfulness practices to be trauma-sensitive and healing.

-- Informed about current empirical research regarding mindfulness and trauma, including evidence-based interventions you can immediately apply to your work
+• Knowledge of current empirical research on mindfulness and trauma, including evidence-based interventions you can apply immediately in your practice.

-- Equipped with the tools and modifications to help you work skillfully with dysregulated arousal, traumatic flashbacks, and trauma-related dissociation
+• Practical tools and techniques to skillfully address dysregulated arousal, traumatic flashbacks, and trauma-related dissociation.

 When you register, you’ll have immediate access to Trauma-Sensitive Mindfulness: The Introductory Guide to Recognizing Trauma, Responding Skillfully, and Preventing Retraumatization.

-The course includes six, pre-recorded 60-minute Course Sessions and five, pre-recorded 60-minute Course Engagement Sessions (Q&A content for each specific module).
+The course includes five pre-recorded Classroom Sessions and five pre-recorded Engagement Sessions (Q&A content for each specific module).

 Facing The Trauma that Surrounds Us